Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Thermodynamic Phase Structure of a Nonminimally Coupled Magnetic AdS Black Hole

-The physical profile of Hawking temperature as a function of event horizon radius for varying the BH parameters is depicted in Fig.~\ref{fig:rh-T}.
-In the left panel, we see as the critical threshold $\tilde{Q}_{m} = \tilde{Q}_{mc}$ (red curve), the curve shows an inflection point, signaling a second-order phase transition in which the specific heat diverges.
-For the subcritical magnetic charge $\tilde{Q}_{m} < \tilde{Q}_{mc}$ (blue curve), the temperature profile exhibits a non-monotonic structure, while for $\tilde{Q}_{m} > \tilde{Q}_{mc}$ (green curve), the temperature curve becomes strictly monotonic, devoid of inflection, thereby indicating the absence of further phase transitions.
-The right panel illustrates a parallel phase structure under variation of $\xi$ with fixed $Q_m$, thereby reproducing the same hierarchy of transitions observed in the charged domain.
-This behavior is closely resembling that describes a Van der Waals phase transition \cite{bhattacharya2017thermogeometric}.
+For the subcritical magnetic charge $\tilde{Q}_{m} < \tilde{Q}_{m}^c$ (blue curve), the temperature profile exhibits a nonmonotonic behavior, whereas for $\tilde{Q}_{m} > \tilde{Q}_{m}^c$ (green curve), it becomes strictly monotonic, devoid of inflection points, thereby indicating the absence of phase transitions.
+The right panel displays a parallel phase structure under variations of the coupling parameter $\tilde{\xi}$ with fixed $\tilde{Q}_m$, reproducing the same hierarchy of thermodynamic behavior observed in the charged domain.
+Overall, the phase structure closely resembles that of a Van der Waals fluid \cite{Bhattacharya:2017hfj}.